rodionovsasha/jfixtures/README.md

 The order of items in `apply:to` does not matter; any duplicates are ignored;
 The order of items in `apply:concerns` matters: concerns will be applied in the same order as they were defined, from left to right.
 Duplicates are not getting removed.
-Whem many concerns, they are getting merged, it means, that the further concerns complement(add rows) or override(replace rows) the previous ones.
+When many concerns, they are getting merged, it means, that the further concerns complement(add rows) or override(replace rows) the previous ones.

 Note, that columns in fixtures have a priority over the columns from `columns:concerns`.
 It means that when